tsathoqqua/limadocs/docs/source/documentation/Skills_LIMA.rst

    // Range: 2-10
    // Type: integer
    #define PROPAGATION_FACTOR 2

+Theoretically, you could set the PROPAGATION_FACTOR to 0, if you didn't want any propagation at all.

 The reason the example is not completely correct, is that the aggregated value is a factor of the parents as defined as: